Sink your line into one of the most serene spots in Queensland

 Dalby is home to Myall Creek, the perfect spot for an afternoon of fishing or to just take a short break on your travels.

 Enjoy a spot of freshwater fishing followed by picnicking, camping, and … well, more fishing.
 And don’t forget to visit the Bunya Mountains.

 Fishing in Chinchilla Weir

-Don’t forget to obtain a Fishing Licence and keep in mind that you can only fish 200 metres either side of the Weir Wall.
+Don’t forget to obtain a Fishing Licence and keep in mind you cannot fish within 200 metres either side of the weir wall.

 Fishing in Condamine River

 The Condamine River, part of the Balonne catchment is one of the largest catchments in the Murray-Darling Basin and harbours some of the best Murray cod and yellowbelly fishing in Queensland.
 Be sure to wet a line and try your luck when descending upon Condamine.

 Fishing in Tara Lagoon

 Located on the edge of town, Tara Lagoon is part of Undulla Creek and host to a serene camping ground with great facilities and powered sites.
 A pathway along the water’s edge provides a tranquil walking or cycling track and ample opportunity to enjoy the impressive native parrots and birdlife that collect in the eucalypts.